Minimally Invasive Surgery

 - tiny cuts in the body

-Images from the endoscope are shown on monitors in the operating room so surgeons can get a clear (and magnified) view of the surgical area.
+Images from the scope are shown on monitors in the operating room so surgeons can get a clear (and magnified) view of the surgical area.

 In some minimally invasive procedures, special surgical tools or instruments are inserted through other small incisions.
 The surgeon uses these to explore, remove, or repair a problem inside the body.

-Sometimes during minimally invasive surgery, the surgeon might have to switch to a traditional surgery after looking inside the body.
+Sometimes during minimally invasive surgery, the surgeon might have to switch to an open surgery after looking inside the body.
 This can happen if the problem is different from what the surgeon expected.

 What Are the Types of Minimally Invasive Surgery?